Huntingtower F.C.: Ground

-The club's ground was the Tower Pitch on Bleachers Park.
+The club's ground was originally the Huntingtower Green, later moving across the road to a different sward called the Tower Pitch on Bleachers Park, said to be behind the castle.
 The ground's facilities were basic, lacking baths, but, in "dirty conditions", the club "invariably [took] the trouble to provide a tub of water".
-The actual location of the pitch was variable, in that the club stated it had played there for some years, albeit on different sides of the road.

 Nickname

 The club got its nickname of the Jamies after its 9–1 win over Tulloch in the Perthshire Cup in 1895, when the Scottish Referee referred to the side as such, taking the name from the lyrics of the song 'Huntingtower' - "when ye gang awa, Jamie".